 India asks utilities to not retire coal-fired power plants till 2030: Notice

-India said last May it plans to reduce power generation from least 81 coal-fired plants over the next four years.
-PHOTO: REUTERS
+India said last May it plans to reduce power generation from at least 81 coal-fired plants over the next four years.

 SINGAPORE - India has asked utilities to not retire coal-fired power plants till 2030 due to a surge in electricity demand, according to a federal power ministry notice reviewed by Reuters, just over two years after committing to eventually phase down use of the fuel.

-The CEA, which acts as an advisor to the ministry, cited a December meeting where the federal power minister had asked that ageing thermal power plants not be retired, and to instead increase the lifetime of such units “considering (the) expected demand scenario”.
+The CEA, which acts as an adviser to the ministry, cited a December meeting where the federal Power Minister had asked that ageing thermal power plants not be retired, and to instead increase the lifetime of such units “considering (the) expected demand scenario”.

-Power demand in India has surged in the recent months due to extreme weather, rising household use of electricity as more companies allowing employees to work from home, and a pickup in industrial activity after easing of coronavirus-related restrictions.
+Power demand in India has surged in the recent months due to extreme weather, rising household use of electricity as more companies allow employees to work from home, and a pickup in industrial activity after the easing of coronavirus-related restrictions.

 Peak power demand met – a measure of maximum power supplied during the day – rose to a record of as much as 210.6 gigawatts (GW) on Jan 18, surpassing the previous peak of 207.1 GW at the height of an intense heatwave last April that caused India’s worst power crisis in six and a half years.

 “Peak power demand has already risen 5 per cent this year.
-If it increased by another 3 to 4 per cent, we could be staring at another crisis,” a senior official at a utility in a southern Indian state said.
+If it increases by another 3 per cent to 4 per cent, we could be staring at another crisis,” a senior official at a utility in a southern Indian state said.

 “There is no question of retiring old coal units,” the official said, speaking on condition of anonymity because he is not authorised to speak to the media.
 REUTERS